chavarera/PythonScript/Data_Structure_In_Python/List/BasicOfList.md

 ```

 ### Copy  a list into another list
-- You cannot copy a list simply by typing *list2 = list1*, because: list2 will only be a reference to list1, and changes made in list1 will automatically also be made in list2.
+- You cannot copy a list simply by typing **list2 = list1**, because: list2 will only be a reference to list1, and changes made in list1 will automatically also be made in list2.
 - There are two different ways to make a copy of list

-**1.copy()** :wavy_dash:
+**1.copy()**

  create copy of list using **copy()** method